What makes an authorpreneur?

 For most authorpreneurs, it is a full-time job and involves a lot more than simply writing content or ebooks.

-So, what makes an authorpreneur so different from an author or writer?
+So, what makes an authorpreneur so different from a first time author or writer?

 - The 11 key attributes of an authorpreneur